LucasBehrendt/battleship/README.md

 - When parameters are set, the game boards are printed out and populated with the specified number of ships.

-- The ships are randomly assigned to both boards and are checked to make sure they don't overlapp.
+- The ships are randomly assigned to both boards and are checked to make sure they don't overlap.

 - Numbers are printed along the rows and columns to help the user easier find the coordinates.